TBA Law Blog

 News Type: BPR Actions

-The Tennessee Supreme Court yesterday suspended 20 attorneys for failure to pay the annual registration fee; 16 of them also failed to file proof that client funds are held in an IOLTA-compliant account.
+The Tennessee Supreme Court on Aug.
+21 suspended 25 attorneys for failure to pay the annual registration fee; 13 of whom also failed to file proof that client funds are held in an IOLTA-compliant account.
 View the fee suspension order and IOLTA suspension order.
-See the list of all lawyers suspended and reinstated for fee and IOLTA violations in 2023 or access all administrative suspensions dating back to 2005.
+Three lawyers have been reinstated since the list came out: two who had been suspended in 2024 and one in 2025.
+See the list of all lawyers suspended and reinstated for fee and IOLTA violations in 2025 or access all administrative suspensions dating back to 2005.

 News Type: BPR Actions